linode/dhcpd-unnumbered/README.md

 	- routes for that tap are looked up,
 	- if client requested a specific IP *and* still owns this IP, that IP is offered
 	- if client did not request an IP (aka DHCP discover) the first *non-private* IP is being offered
+    - some options can also be specified via a file (`<ifname>.options`)

+In addition to listening on all interfaces, it can also dynamically bind a socket on each interface matching a regex (`bindRegex`).
+This allows listening on interfaces in other L3 master domains (e.g. VRFs).

 ### NOTES:
 - dhcp offers will supply a fake /24, clients are let to believe that they live in a shared /24 subnet